The Coming War for Water: A Global Crisis Unfolding

 Social Fallout: Migration, Hunger, and Unrest

 Water scarcity leads to food insecurity, forced migration, and political chaos.
-The collapse of agricultural economies has already triggered mass migrations in Africa and Central America.
-Future wars may not only be fought with guns, but with immigration policies and border walls.
+The collapse of agricultural economies has already triggered **mass migrations in Africa and Central America**.
+Future conflicts may be fought over resources and policies aimed at managing large-scale migration.

 Religious and Ethical Dimensions